pulumi/esc-export-secrets-action/README.md

 Running this action within a repository will create (if necessary) and update one environment for organization secrets and another environment for repository secrets.
+The export of organization secrets must be enabled explicitly using the `export-organization-secrets` input.

-If the repository in which the action runs does not have access to all organization secrets or if the repository overrides any organization secrets, the action will not update the organization ESC environment.
+If the repository in which the action runs does not have access to all organization secrets or if the repository overrides any organization secrets, the action will refuse to update the organization ESC environment and fail.

 If the repository in which the action runs does not have any of its own secrets, the action will not create or update the repository ESC environment.